 Actions: Nervine tonic, anxiolytic, antispasmodic, sedative, diaphoretic, hepatic, digestive bitter

-Specific indications: Mental stress, sharp shooting pains, fatigue, headaches
+Specific indications: Anxiety, sharp shooting pains, fatigue, chronic fatigue, headaches

 Parts used: Aerial parts